You turn these people on and you listen to the world that they project.

 This is really cool.

-We got Lady Gaga, minus her fireman guy boyfriend.
+We got Lady Gaga minus her fireman guy boyfriend.

-We got Fergie, we got Snoop Dogg.
+We got Snoop Dogg.

 What's Trump got?